- School Attendance Hours

 If a bus is late, the students will stand in the bus line designated in the front of the school.
 If it is raining, the students will stand under cover or in the main halls at the designated line up area.

 Due to safety reasons- Rock Creek does not have a drive-thru pick up.
-Parents need to park and pick up their student in the undercover area.
+Parents need to park and pick up their students outside the classroom door. i

 For safety reasons, we strongly encourage parents to have students ride the bus to school.
 (Our parking lot is small & not designed for a lot of car traffic.)

 If you must drop off your child in the morning, please observe the following: